-The SCALLOP consortium is a collaborative framework for discovery and follow-up of genetic associations with proteins on the Olink Proteomics platform.
-To date, 19 PIs from 10 research institutions have joined the effort, which now comprises summary level data on SNP to protein level associations from almost 30,000 patients or controls.
+The SCALLOP consortium (Systematic and Combined AnaLysis of Olink Proteins) is a collaborative framework for discovery and follow-up of genetic associations with proteins on the Olink Proteomics platform.
+To date, 33 PIs from 28 research institutions have joined the effort, which now comprises summary level data for almost 65,000 patients or controls.
 SCALLOP welcomes new members.

 There are two types of pQTLs:

 - cis-pQTLs are variants that are proximal to the gene encoding the protein under study whereas trans-pQTLs are distal regulation of proteins via an often unknown path.

 - Trans-pQTLs can provide unique insights of molecular connections in human biology.